avall/AWS-SAA-C03/assets/md/008-RDS-Aurora-Elasticcache.md

 - Failover (commutation) in Aurora is instantaneous.
 It’s HA (High Availability) native.
 - Aurora costs more than RDS (20% more) – but is more efficient

+## Features
+- Automatic failover (commutation) to an Aurora Replica in case the primary DB instance becomes unavailable.
+- Backup and Recovery
+- Isolation and security
+- Industry compliance
+- Push-button scaling
+- Automated Patching with Zero Downtime
+- Advanced Monitoring
+- Routine Maintenance
+- Backtrack: restore data at any point of time without using backups

 ## High Availability and Read Scaling
 - 6 copies of our data across 3 AZ:
   - 4 copies out of 6 needed for writes.
 Reads only require three out of six nodes to be available